AbhijitHalder/classified_advertising_website/README.md

 # classified_advertising_website
-    Users can post items for sale, including atitle, description and price.
+    Registered Users can post items for sale, including a title, description and price.
-    Other users can browse all items for sale.
+    Guest users can browse all items for sale.

 Heroku - https://classified-advertising-website.herokuapp.com/